data-dot-all/dataall/pages/code.md

     def FUNCTION_NAME(engine, task: Task):
 ```

-We will use the 2 apis of the `Worker` class to send tasks to the Lambda and use the corresponding registered handler.
+We use the 2 apis of the `Worker` class to send tasks to the Lambda and use the corresponding registered handler.

 1. `Worker.queue(engine, task_ids: [str]))`: an interface to send a list of task ids to the worker
 2. `Worker.process(engine, task_ids: [str])`: an interface to pick up and process a list of tasks